Help Your Child Get Out of Their Comfort Zone

-If you all follow my channels on Facebook and Instagram, you got to see a few snapshots of the amazing trip my son and I recently took to Mexico.
+If you all follow us on Facebook and Instagram, you may have seen a few snapshots of the amazing trip my son and I took to Mexico.
 You also got to see how amazingly brave my son was in doing two activities completely out of his comfort zone – cliff diving and zip lining!
-I was totally blown away by his ability to try something new and he ended up having an absolute blast.
-It’s so rewarding to see children be unafraid to try new things.
+My son is normally very hesitant to try new things.
+I was so proud when he decided to step outside of his comfort zone.

 If your child is already very much into ballet class on Saturdays, ask if they would like to change it up by signing up for karate lessons.
 Maybe they want to switch from art class to joining a soccer team, or vice versa.
 If your child leans toward sports extracurriculars, why not ask them if they want to take a language class.
 Giving your children more variety in their activities can only give them the advantage of having a wide range of interests and skills.
 If they don’t like the activity, they don’t have to keep doing it, but at least they can say they tried.
 Playing with other children in new activities will also be helpful for your kids to expand their group of friends and meet people who might be interested in different things.